pablohcff/E-Vote-System-USA-/README.md

 # ENGLISH VERSION

 # E-Vote-System-USA
-Program that simulates American elections within a section as if an electronic voting machine were implemented for presidential voting.
+Program that simulates an electronic voting machine to American elections within a section as if an electronic voting machine were implemented for presidential voting.

 # Description
 This program simulates American elections within a section, as if an electronic voting machine were implemented for presidential voting, allowing users to cast their votes and view the results.
 The application checks if the voter is eligible (if they are part of that electoral section through their ID or if they have already voted), records the votes, and displays the final results.